rlivingsus/misc/AllBooks.md

 - Huxley, Aldous: Island
 - Hystad, Nathan & Jasper Scott: Final Days Book 1 Final Days
 - Islington, James: The Shadow of What was Lost; The will of many
 - Janca, Tanya: Alice and Bob Learn Application Security
+- Kalakaua, David: Hawaiian Mythology
-- Kerr, Katherine: The Red Wyvern (book 1); Westlands 1) A Time of Exile (Dod Libraries); Devery Books 1-4 (Audible)
+- Kerr, Katherine: The Red Wyvern (book 1); Westlands 1) A Time of Exile (Dod Libraries); ~~Devery Books 1-4~~
 - Khoury, Jessica: The Mystwick School of Musicraft
 - Krappweis, Tommy: A Crazy Inheritance
 - Langford, Andrea: Trail of the Lost